-6) Thread the packing nut onto the regulator body and torque with the 3⁄4" torque wrench, see "Torque Specs" on page APNDX-19 for correct torque, turn the knob all the way in and all the way out making sure there is no interference.
+6) Thread the packing nut onto the regulator body and torque with the 3⁄4" torque wrench.
+See "Torque Specs" module.
+Turn the knob all the way in and all the way out making sure there is no interference.

 1.1.6 SuperFlow® Demand Regulator Removal from Helmet